HoIIy/ISTE432/devbook.md

 The project must:

 * face potential issues with data input:
-⋅⋅*"Users can search for stations by location: street name, city, zipcode, or state.
+⋅⋅⋅"Users can search for stations by location: street name, city, zipcode, or state.
 Users will enter in their address and/or zipcode manually to be able to run search queries *or* allow automatic access of device location.
 Users can increase or decrease the radius size that the search results bring back - likely by numerical input."* Inputting a radius of "99999999999 km" is an example of potential input issues we expect to handle.

 * face potential issues of data integrity:
-⋅⋅* *"Users can create a user account by entering an email, username, and password in the appropriate form."* Creating a user account and attempting to make the email an emoji is an example of potential data integrity issues with this project.
+⋅⋅⋅ *"Users can create a user account by entering an email, username, and password in the appropriate form."* Creating a user account and attempting to make the email an emoji is an example of potential data integrity issues with this project.

 * be amenable to the specification and use of design patterns:
-⋅⋅*We plan to use an Observer pattern on the application level, with a Subject/Observable that listens for requests to update, notifies Observers about them (i.e. user requests for data), then accepts new state and displays it.
+⋅⋅⋅We plan to use an Observer pattern on the application level, with a Subject/Observable that listens for requests to update, notifies Observers about them (i.e. user requests for data), then accepts new state and displays it.

 * use a layered architecture:
 ⋅⋅*Our application will have separate data, business, application, and presentation layers.
 See the appropriate subsection of this document for more information on each layer's role.